atuldeswal/TrackIt/README.md

 ## 👨‍💻 Developer Information

-This project was developed as part of an MCA final semester project.
+This project was developed as part my MCA final semester project.

 ## 🔮 Future Enhancements